-As market leaders in all matters of criminal defence, Freeman & Co.
-Solicitors are really easy to contact.
+Freeman & Co.
+Solicitors are market leaders in all matters of road traffic defence, and we are really easy to contact.
 You can call us on 0161 236 7007 or send us a confidential email by clicking here.

 CALL US TODAY ON 0161 236 7007